-The following are NOT to be considered as serious and compelling reasons for withdrawing from a course on or after the twentieth day of instruction: failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
-The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise after the census date that prevent a student from attending a course for a prolonged period of time.
+The following are NOT considered serious and compelling reasons for withdrawing from a course on or after the twentieth day of instruction: failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
+The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise that prevent a student from attending a course for a prolonged period of time.

-However, the faculty member does not have to approve withdrawal from a course for these reasons, or other reasons, which are not deemed serious and compelling at the discretion of the instructor.

-When the appropriate form has been signed by the department chair and processed according to the instructions on the form, a "W" will be recorded on the student's transcript for that course.
+When the request has been approved and processed, a "W" will be recorded on the student's transcript for that course.

 The Last Three Weeks of Instruction (final 20% of instruction)

 During the last three weeks of instruction (last 15 instructional days), withdrawals from a course are not permitted.
 Exceptions are only allowed in situations clearly beyond the student’s control and the assignment of an incomplete is not practical.
-Students are responsible for obtaining the approval of the instructor of the course, the department chair, and either the Dean of Undergraduate Studies or the Dean of Graduate Studies as appropriate.
+Students are responsible for obtaining the approval of the instructor of the course, the department chair, and either the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate.
 The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered, and either the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate.
-The student must provide documentation that substantiates the condition.
+The student must provide documentation that substantiates the reason for the request to withdraw.

-When the appropriate form has been signed by either the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate, and processed according to the instructions on the form, a "W" will be recorded on the student's transcript for that course.
+When the request has been approved and processed, a "W" will be recorded on the student's transcript for that course.